hellonico/niclojure/texten/01_Start.md

 Other developers can then use your code using the dependency syntax with have seen.

+### (I can) see your dependencies

+As a quick refresher, remember you can always see your dependencies with Leiningen using the following command:

+    lein deps :tree

+Which will output with the project we have had so far:

+     [cheshire "5.0.1"]
+       [com.fasterxml.jackson.core/jackson-core "2.1.1"]
+       [com.fasterxml.jackson.dataformat/jackson-dataformat-smile "2.1.1"]
+     [commons-io "2.4"]
+     [org.clojure/clojure "1.4.0"]

 ### Sunny work with Eclipse

 Probably the best IDE environment for Clojure will be Eclipse that you can download at the usual location: